abderrahmaneknc/embedded-systems/README.md

 ## 🛠 Requirements
 - SimuIDE
-- AVR-GCC / Arduino IDE
+- AVR-GCC / Arduino IDE / platformIo (vs code extension)
 - (Any libraries you used)

 ## ▶️ How to Run